stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 <img src="https://s3-us-west-1.amazonaws.com/stephensxu.github.io/my_craziest_bug/ios8.0_safari_upload_http_response.png" height="454" width="750">

 So indeed there is a response from the server, with a x-Runtime of 2.02 seconds to generate the response.
 This confirms that the request(or at least part of it) did reach heroku and received a response.
 At this point it’s still not apparent to us why would this cause server to timeout.
-So I configured my desktop google chrome to use mimproxy, uploaded a photo and captured a request in this working scenario, which look like this:
+So I configured my desktop google chrome to use mitmproxy, uploaded a photo and captured a request in this working scenario, which look like this:

 <img src="https://s3-us-west-1.amazonaws.com/stephensxu.github.io/my_craziest_bug/desktop_chrome_upload_http.png" height="454" width="750">

-Haha!
+Aha!
 Now the difference became obvious.
 Notice with the desktop chrome request, the “photo[picture]” field in request body DOES contain data, which confirms that if there are data included in this field it would have been displayed by mitmproxy.

 Looking back to the previous iOS request body, the entire “photo[picture]” field is completely empty, while under the header field “Content-Length”, it says “77646”.
 Content-Length describe the length of the file in bytes that should have been sent with the request.
 Basically, when the server saw Content-Length of 77646, it’s expecting the request body to contain 77646 bytes of data; however since the request body “photo[picture]” is empty and size of request data is smaller than the stated amount,, the server just hang around waiting for the rest until it times out.
 The server was saying to client: “Hey!
 You said you were gonna send 77646 bytes, but I only got 17482 bytes, where is the rest?”
 The request data was missing and the server received an incomplete request that it doesn't know how to process.